Framstag/libosmscout/OSMScout2/README.md

  }
 ]
 ```
-Map should be available on provider's server (`uri` in provider object)
+Map should be available on provider's server/CDN (`uri` in provider object)
 with relative path `directory` from map object.
 So, `europe/czech-republic` map from previous sample can be downloaded from:
 https://osmscout.karry.cz/europe/czech-republic-10-20161203